Updated: 30th January 2020

 What is PPC?

 Pay-per-click advertising is a digital advertising model in which advertisers pay each time one of their adverts is clicked.
 When paying for clicks, the sole goal of that click is generally to get the user to convert into business.

 Pay-per-click can be seen as extremely profitable because it catches users at the end of the purchase funnel – right when they’re ready to convert.
 Unlike social media and SEO, which put a big focus on visibility and nurturing users to an end goal, PPC advertising is present when that user is searching for a service directly – giving them a higher intent of conversion.
 At the end of the day, who wants to pay for a click if there’s no chance of getting something in return?

 Every time an advert is clicked, the user is sent to the advertiser’s website (and designated landing page) and then the advertiser pays a small fee.
 The marketing model is preferential to businesses for many reasons including:

 But nowadays, this is much less clear.
-Adverts are marked with a small green ‘ad icon’ but are otherwise similar in appearance aesthetically to organic search results – which is good news for advertisers.
+Adverts are marked with a small green ‘Ad’ icon but are otherwise similar in appearance aesthetically to organic search results – which is good news for advertisers.

 Is PPC Right For My Business?